ywis/Doublelens/Response3.md

-Dear Prof. Stinebring,
+Dear Editor,

-Thanks for the careful review.
-We have made modifications according to your comments.
+Thanks for coordinating and careful editing.
+We have made modifications according to Prof. Stinebring's comments as follows:

 * Introduction to secondary spectrum analysis is added to the last paragraph in page 3 with the required references added.
 Hill et al. (2003) which gives reference for the radio scaling is also added to the following content of equation 1.